scantist/user-docs/docs/en-US/Compliance-Policy-Rules/Policy-Rule-Type/Project-Rule-Attribute.md

 <span style="color: #006644;">

-Such project indicates that the project meets the organization’s security and legal standards and can proceed without further review
+Such project indicates that the project meets the organization's security and legal standards and can proceed without further review

 </span>